NWChemEx/PluginPlay/docs/source/developer/design/checkpoint_restart.rst

 =====================

 - The amount of data to checkpoint can be formidable

+  - Need ways to control what is checkpointed
+  - Does the ability to turn on/off memoization suffice?

 - Will need to checkpoint distributed objects

+  - For traditional memoization want to keep the object distributed.
+  - For C/R likely will want to pull the objects back to a single (or small number of files)

 - May need to checkpoint different objects at different frequencies

   - To minimize checkpointing overhead larger objects may be checkpointed less